Instructional materials for online courses

 • Determine if the material is in the public domain, which automatically includes U.S. Government works and works created before 1923 (among others).

-• Use material associated with a license that allows for a particular use that is applicable to the online course; e.g., library-licensed materials, materials licensed via a department purchase, or Creative Commons-licensed materials.
+• Use material associated with a license that allows for a particular use that applies to the online course, e.g., library-licensed materials, materials licensed via a department purchase, or Creative Commons-licensed materials.

 • Perform a fair use analysis of the material, which necessarily takes into account: 1) the purpose and character of the use; 2) the nature of the copyrighted work; 3) the amount and substantivity of the portion taken; 4) the effect of the use upon the market or the potential market.

 • Obtain permission from the copyright holder for a particular use of the material.
-(However, this raises a number of potential issues including locating the rights holder, paying for rights, or getting declined.)
+(However, this raises several potential issues, including locating the rights holder, paying for rights, or getting declined.)

 • Link to web resources rather than embedding them.

-If this seems a bit overwhelming, the library is a great place to go to select resources before you’ve found the exact item that you want to use.
-In fact, it is recommended that instructors schedule a consultation with a librarian to go over the specific questions and options they are looking at in terms of reusing instructional material.
+If this seems a bit overwhelming, the library is a great place to select resources before you’ve found the exact item you want to use.
+In fact, it is recommended that instructors schedule a consultation with a librarian to discuss the specific questions and options they are considering regarding reusing instructional material.

-Librarians can help locate permissions, determine fair use criteria for a resource, and provide a list of resources and databases that are generally cleared for copyright and/or accessibility.
-The UW Libraries Course Reserves department can also put items aside for the class either in physical or digital form.
+Librarians can help locate permissions, determine fair use criteria for a resource, and provide a list of resources and databases generally cleared for copyright and/or accessibility.
+The UW Libraries Course Reserves department can also put items aside for the class in physical or digital form.

 Copyright Resources